-When I first started writing about our family travels all of my kids said I must write about mystery days.
+When I first started writing Five for the Road all of my kids said I must write about mystery days.
 My son said “They are a day full of surprises!”
 We started doing them in the summer of 2013 and have tried to do at least 1-2 a year.
 Sometimes they turn into an overnight but most of the days are one day filled with surprises.

 The best part about Mystery Days is that they become a family tradition that you will remember for years to come.
 They offer new insight into places you may have visited before and are a quick and easy way for some quality family time.